-- Annual chlamydia and gonorrhea screening of all sexually active women younger than 25 years, as well as older women with risk factors such as new or multiple sex partners, or a sex partner who has a sexually transmitted infection
+- Annual chlamydia and gonorrhea screening of all sexually active biological females younger than 25 years, as well as older females with risk factors such as new or multiple sex partners, or a sex partner who has a sexually transmitted infection

-- Syphilis, HIV, and hepatitis B screening for all pregnant women, and chlamydia and gonorrhea screening for at-risk pregnant women starting early in pregnancy, with repeat testing as needed, to protect the health of mothers and their infants.
+- Syphilis, HIV, and hepatitis B screening for all pregnant individuals, and chlamydia and gonorrhea screening for at-risk pregnant individuals starting early in pregnancy, with repeat testing as needed, to protect the health of mothers and their infants.

 - Anyone who has unsafe sex or shares injection drug equipment should get tested for HIV at least once a year.